SohSohh/PrepApp/README.md

 # Prep App
-An app designed to emulate the NUST Entry Test as well as allowing customization of the test in order to help users for preparation.
+An app designed to emulate university entry tests as well as allowing customization of tests in order to help users for preparation.

 Developed in Android Studio using Jetpack Compose